luapower/luapower/luapower.md

 ---
-tagline: luapower module & package reflection library
+tagline: luapower package reflection library
 ---

 ## `local lp = require'luapower'`

-This library leverages the many of the conventions in luapower to extract and aggregate metadata about packages, modules and documentation and perform various consistency checks.
+This module leverages the many conventions in luapower to extract and aggregate metadata about packages, modules and documentation and perform various consistency checks.
 The entire API is memoized so it can be abused without worrying about caching the results of the function calls.